-When we collect or receive peoples' personal information they must be provided with the details of how we will use that information.
-The data protection legislation requires that the Council gives the detail shown in Appendix.
+- When we collect or receive peoples' personal information they must be provided with the details of how we will use that information. - The data protection legislation requires that the Council gives the detail shown in Appendix 1. - This information must be provided using clear and plain language.
 The provision of this range of information is very important as the data subject needs it to exercise their rights.
+This will help the Council to comply with its legal obligations and build trust with people.

-The Information Commission has set out very specific guidance on how this can be provided without information overload.
-This information must be provided for all existing and new uses of personal information.
+- The Information Commissioner has set out very specific guidance on when and how this can be provided without information overload.
+This information must be provided for all existing and new uses of personal information. - It should also be regularly reviewed and where necessary updated.